RetroDECK/ES-DE/USERGUIDE-DEV.md

 The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
 If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.

 Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be done.
-Instead the intention is that the file in the custom_systems directory complements the bundled configuration.
-This means that only systems that are to be  modified should be included.
+Instead the intention is that the file in the custom_systems directory complements the bundled configuration, meaning only systems that are to be  modified should be included.

 For example you may want to replace the emulator launch command, modify the full name or change the supported file extensions for a single system.
-In this case it wouldn't make sense to copy the complete bundled file and just apply these minor modifications.
-As well, future updates to ES-DE may contain changes to existing emulator entries which would then not be utilized as the custom configuration file takes precedence over the bundled file.
+In this case it wouldn't make sense to copy the complete bundled file and just apply these minor modifications, instead an es_systems.xml file only containing the configuration for that single system should be placed in the custom_systems directory.

-It's also possible to skip the loading of the bundled es_systems.xml file and only use the file in custom_systems, although this will probably rarely be needed.
-The instructions for how to accomplish this as well as how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).
+The instructions for how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).
+There you can also find an example of a custom file that you can copy into ~/.emulationstation/custom_systems/ and modify as required.

 ## Migrating from other EmulationStation forks